 Nationwide Progressive Candidates 2020; a Multi-Page List

 Revolutionary, unbought, progressive presidential candidates are featured right here, on this hub page of the 2020 candidates list.
-To see progressives running for U.S. Senate or U.S. House of Representatives, as well as State Senate or State House/Assembly, scroll to the state links below.
+To see progressives running for U.S. Senate or U.S. House of Representatives, scroll to the state links below.

 Each candidate entry allows you quickly grasp which policies are top-priority.
 For more details, simply click on a candidate’s name in order to link to his or her campaign website.

 This Progressive Candidates 2020 list is a living document.
 Until the 2020 election takes place, it will be frequently updated.

 The following Progressive Candidates 2020 are running for the office of U.S. President.
 Their campaigns are divorced from corporate money, and they fully support Medicare for All.